Pressure-Cooker Beef Brisket in Beer

 - 1/4 cup cold water

-- Cut brisket in half; rub with liquid smoke, if desired, along with celery salt, pepper and salt.
+- Cut brisket in half; rub with liquid smoke if desired, celery salt, pepper and salt.
 Place brisket fatty side up in a 6-qt. electric pressure cooker.
 Top with onion.
 Combine beer and Worcestershire sauce; pour over meat.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high, and set time for 70 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 70 minutes.
+Allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure.
 If brisket isn't fork-tender, reseal cooker and cook for an additional 10-15 minutes.
+Press cancel.

 - Remove brisket, cover with foil and keep warm.
 Strain cooking juices, then return juices to pressure cooker.
-Select saute setting, and adjust for high heat; bring liquid to a boil.
+Select saute setting and adjust for medium heat; bring liquid to a boil.
 In a small bowl, mix cornstarch and water until smooth; gradually stir into juices.
 Cook and stir until sauce is thickened, about 2 minutes.
 Press cancel.
 Serve sauce with the beef.